 And last but not least, alcohol, the most popular drug to consume before sex, has a long and well-documented history of dangers, including alcoholism, heart problems, liver disease, pancreatitis, cancer and death.
 Alcohol also interferes with the signals going from the brain to the genitals making it harder to have an orgasm.
 Long-term sexual side effects can range from lowered sex drive and fertility issues to shrinking of the testes and penis!

 For those people out there who are experiencing sexual dysfunction and are looking for safe and effective drugs to restore pleasure and satisfaction in their sex lives, there are many options on the market.
 An estimated 30 million men in the United States alone suffer from some type of erectile dysfunction.
-ED is often treated with a group of drugs known as phosphodiesterase type 5 (PDE5) inhibitors, which block enzyme activity that can lead to ED.
+ED is often treated with a group of sexual performance drugs known as phosphodiesterase type 5 (PDE5) inhibitors, which block enzyme activity that can lead to ED.

 Of the PDE5 inhibitors out there, the most well-known and popular are Viagra and Cialis.
 Both are oral pills that can be taken about 30 minutes before sex.
 There are also medications that can be injected directly into the penis although these are less popular for obvious reasons.